--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Continue South toward Arenas Road.

-A number of popular restaurants line the street.
-Lulu California Bistro has a large outdoor seating area and fits in well with their midcentury yet modern vibe.
-Just past Lulu is Las Casuelas Terraza, the oldest continuously running restaurant in Palm Springs since 1958 and offering a traditional Mexican menu.
+Several popular restaurants line the street.
+Lulu California Bistro has a large outdoor seating area and fits in well with its midcentury yet modern vibe.
+Just past Lulu is Las Casuelas Terraza, the oldest continuously running restaurant in Palm Springs since 1958, offering a traditional Mexican menu.

 las casuelas